-Experienced Based Career Education (8010, 8020, 8030, 8040) One Credit, Block Grades 11, 12 Prerequisite: Staffing Team Approval.
-10th grade also Requires Instructor Approval
+Experienced Based Career Education (8010, 8020, 8030, 8040) One Credit, Block Grades 11, 12 Prerequisite: Staffing Team and Teacher Approval.

 Experience Based Career Education (EBCE) is an academically based work experience program designed to use the community as a classroom.
 Career exploration is a major component of the total program.
 EBCE is designed to allow students the opportunity to explore possible careers and to make them aware of the preparation needed for careers in which they are interested.
 Students in EBCE are placed at job sites for 1-2 hours per day.
 The average length of stay at a job site is 9 weeks.
 Students may experience two or more job sites per semester with a maximum length of stay at one site of 12 weeks.
 Students have weekly individual meetings with the EBCE Learning Center teacher to relate job site experiences with academic instruction, to evaluate the previous week's work, to plan the following weeks work and to work on career planning.

+Extended Core Program (8601, 8602)

+Non Credited

-MD Self-Contained with Little Integration (8601, 8602) Non Credited Grades 9, 10, 11, 12 Prerequisite: Staffing Team Approval
+Prerequisite: Staffing Team Approval

-The Self-Contained Mental Disabilities program at Newton Senior High School serves students that generally require special education instruction on a full-time basis.
+The Extended Core Program at Newton Senior High School serves students that generally require special education instruction on a full-time basis.
 Functional, life and academic skills will be stressed in the classroom.
 Those skills may be expanded and practiced through extensive community based activities.
 All domain areas will be attempted: academic, vocational, recreation/leisure, community, and domestic.
-Students will be enrolled in other classes whenever appropriate depending upon their aptitudes, needs, and interests.
+Students will be enrolled in other classes when appropriate depending upon their aptitudes, needs, and interests.
 Those classes most frequently include either regular or adaptive Physical Education, Music, Art, and Industrial Technology.
+The student's Individual Educational Program (IEP) will provide direction toward meeting established competency based graduation requirements.